joeycastillo/Sensor-Cap/README.md

-# Sensor Cap 9-Pin Spec
+# The Sensor Cap

-A 9-pin JST-SH connector for sensors, inspired by the [Adafruit Monster M4SK](https://www.adafruit.com/product/4343).
+Boards with a 9-pin JST-SH connector for sensors, inspired by the [Adafruit Monster M4SK](https://www.adafruit.com/product/4343).

 This started as a project to mount a temperature sensor on my forehead for continuous temperature monitoring.
 It's ended up being something broader in nature.
 Call it a general platform for wearable tech and citizen science, maybe?
 Also as a side note, I'm hunting for a new name for this project since it's more than a hat now.